 Net investment income consists of interest earned on Citizens' invested assets, net realized and unrealized gains on sales of invested assets, and interest expense incurred on senior secured bonds outstanding.
 Total investment losses for 2021 were \$131,512 or \$696,183 less than 2020.
 Net realized gains and unrealized losses during 2021 were \$80,572 and \$370,269, respectively, marking an increase of \$16,736 and a decrease of \$706,611, respectively, compared to 2020.
 Average invested assets increased \$319,594 (3.5%) over the same comparable period.
 The decrease in total investment income was principally driven by a decrease in overall interest rates and an increase in cash and equivalents held near the end of the year.
 These factors caused downward pressure on portfolio returns.
-Additionally, reductions in tax-exempt holdings, resulting from the maturities of senior secured bonds, contributed to the decline in earned investment income.
-Interest expense incurred on senior secured bonds outstanding were \$24,057 during 2021 in comparison to \$34,193 in 2020.
+Additionally, reductions in tax-exempt holdings, resulting from the maturities of senior secured bonds outstanding were \$24,057 during 2021 in comparison to \$34,193 in 2020.
 The decrease was driven by reductions in pre-event bonds outstanding during 2020.